anmabu/beeRapp/README.md

 #### Pairwise correlations

 Beyond looking at the overall correlation structire, you might also be interested in more specific information about pairwise correlations between individual variables. beeRapp creates bivariate scatter plots for all combinations of variables in the data set for which the correlation coeffcient r is statistically significant (based on the user-defined threshold).
 There are three types of correlations that can be calculated - Pearson, Spearman and Kendall.
 The plots also show the trend line from a linear regression fit.
 Similarly to boxplots, plots can be exported as pdf or PowerPoint files.
 A progress bar indicate the progress of the analysis once you've clicked on _Download_.
 ATTENTION: there are n(n-1)/2 possible pairwise combinations, so for a data set with 100 variables, there a re aready 4950 possible pariwise correlations.
 Therefore, the analysis might take some time to finish!
-Our example data set contains  pairwise correlations with a p-values <0.05.
+Our example data set contains 106 pairwise correlations with a p-values <0.05.

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/73937893/195081624-3e0ee0df-cb24-419b-a9df-a18714e25963.png">

+### Conclusion
+This tutorial summarizes the basic functionalities of beeRapp.
+Going through the individual modules should provide users with a solid understanding of the main structures and patterns in their behavioral data as well as enable elucidate subpopulations and test hypothesis for the obtained groups.

 ## Send feedback and report issues